 You are given a graph that represents a network flow as illustrated in the given image.
 Every edge of this network has a certain capacity.
 You are also given 2 special vertices called source 's' and sink 't'.
 Now, you need to find the maximum possible flow from source to sink with the following constraints:

-- Flow specified for an edge does not exceed its capacity.
+- The flow specified for an edge does not exceed its capacity.

 - The net incoming flow should be equal to the net outgoing flow except for s and t.